fenstrat/next-level-searchapi-ds-wellington/slides.md

 Notes:
 - Now we're ready to display the search results
-- All indexed fields are available for processing as normal, for example applying a boost to a title fields
+- All indexed fields are available for processing as normal, for example applying a boost to a title field
 - ➡️ Important option on the server is to enable Solr to send full search results
 - This allows our indexed Solr documents to be returned
 - ➡️ Fields are then available for Full text search in views